The Rich Get Richer And The Poor Get Poorer: War On Wealth

 Memorial University of Newfoundland

 There is no wonder that central bankers are virtually always on the losing side.
-They are like dull-witted and clumsy bears competing with clever and nimble foxes.
+They are like dull-witted and clumsy bears competing with clever and elegant foxes.
 Long is the list of battles lost by central bankers.
 Every currency devaluation is a landmark of one, and they number in the hundreds.
 Preceding each devaluation, the central banker must shout from the rooftop that his currency will never be devalued.
-The louder he shouts, the more convinced do the speculators become that the central banker will soon have to eat his word.
-Accumulated profits made by speculators at the expense of the central bankers defies counting, so huge are the numbers.
+The louder he shouts, the more convinced the speculators become that the central banker will soon have to eat his word.
+Accumulated profits made by speculators at the expense of the central bankers defy counting, so huge are the numbers.

 The Battle between Central Bankers and Speculators: Lessons from History

-Take the celebrated case of the Bank of France which ended up with an enormous hole in its balance sheet in 1931 in the wake of the devaluation of the British pound.
+Take the celebrated case of the Bank of France, which ended up with an enormous hole in its balance sheet in 1931 in the wake of the devaluation of the British pound.
 Employees were scurrying like mice to find assets to plug the hole.
 They added the value of the building, the desks in the building, and the paper clips on the desks to the asset column — in vain.

 Eventually, the French government had to print up non-marketable bonds to make the Bank of France more solvent.
 Central bankers learned their lesson from this episode and never again allowed their accounting practices to become the focus of publicity.
 The Deutsche Bundesbank never disclosed how it plugged the hole in its balance sheet after the dollar devaluation in 1971.

 The central bankers’ battle with the speculators over gold is not substantially different.
-Speculators have been playing cat and mouse with the central bankers, the role of the mouse being assigned to the latter.
+Speculators have been playing cat and mouse with the central bankers, and the role of the mouse has been assigned to the latter.
 After each highly publicized gold auction (whether by the U.S. Treasury, the IMF or, more recently, by the Bag Lady of Threadneedle Street otherwise known as Me-Too Bank of England) the central bankers have become the laughing stock of the world.

 The Fragile Alliance: Central Bankers, Speculators, and the Battle for Gold

 Central bankers laughed heartily, congratulating themselves that they had finished off gold for good.
 They have forgotten that the loyalty of the speculators is ephemeral.
 At a point — no one knows where it is — speculators will decide that the central banks no longer have sufficient gold under their control to call the shots and will switch sides again.
-He laughs best who laughs last. © 2003 Antal E. Fekete
+He laughs best; who laughs last? © 2003 Antal E. Fekete

 Email